 Recently, Instagram fell victim to a hack, which resulted in users’ information getting leaked.
-This Instagram hack was in form of a bug, which allowed hackers to gather email addresses and contact information for millions of accounts.
+This Instagram hack was in the form of a bug, which allowed hackers to gather email addresses and contact information for millions of accounts.
 These accounts included loads of verified accounts, though non-verified accounts were affected too.
-This Instagram hack has been fixed though, according to the company.
+This Instagram hack has been fixed, though, according to the company.

 A little while after this Instagram hack was revealed, a searchable database was discovered, called Doxgram, which allowed users to search for victims’ contact information for just $10 per search.
-This database provided a list of 1,000 accounts which were available on Doxgram to the Daily Beast, and this list included some of the 50 most-followed accounts on Instagram.
+This database provided a list of 1,000 accounts which were available on Doxgram to the Daily Beast, and this list included some 50 most-followed accounts on Instagram.
 Instagram declined to reveal just how many accounts were affected by this attack, but the company did admit that it is a low percentage of Instagram accounts that were affected.
 However, Doxgram is currently offline.

 Even with the site offline, however, the contact information for lots of celebrities are still on the dark web.
 According to a cybersecurity firm known as RepKnight, the contact information of actors, musicians and athletes like Leonardo DiCaprio, Channing Tatum, Floyd Mayweather, Zinedine Zidane, Harry Styles, Taylor Swift, Rihanna, Adele and so much more artistes.

 Now, this might mean that a lot of these celebrities would change their contact details as soon as possible, so even if one gets a hold of these contacts they would probably be useless.
 However, one could use social engineering along with the information to gain access to the account itself.
 This is said to be exactly what happened to Selena Gomez, whose account was hacked to post nudes of Justin Bieber, her ex-boyfriend.